-- Argentina-US BIT (1992)
+- · Argentina-US BIT (1992).

-- US Model BIT (2012)
+- US Model BIT (2012).

-- ILC Articles on State Responsibility for International Wrongful Acts
+- ILC Articles on State Responsibilty for International Wrongful Acts.

-- · Restatement (second) of contracts
+- Restatement (second) of contracts.

-- · Hugh Beale, Chitty on Contracts
+- · Chitty on contracts.

-In May 2020, we wrote a previous version of this article at a time when, for some months, international travel had been interrupted in every continent, most countries had adopted one form of lockdown or other - usually in the form of restrictions on the purposes for which individuals can leave their residences - and curfews had been imposed in a significant number of large cities.
+As we write these pages, for some months, international travel has been interrupted in every continent, most countries have adopted one form of lockdown or other - usually as restrictions on the purposes for which individuals can leave their residences - and a curfew has been imposed in a significant number of large cities.

-The situation stemmed from a global pandemic caused by a novel coronavirus that results in a disease called covid-19.
-It was surprising enough, and developed recently enough, that it was fair to say that the vast majority of the global stock of legal rights and obligations then in existence had been crafted, negotiated or otherwise enacted by individuals, companies and governments without any knowledge or suspicion that the situation would develop in the way it did.
+The situation stems from a global pandemic caused by a novel coronavirus that carries a disease called covid-19, and it was surprising enough, and developed recently enough, that it would be fair to say that the vast majority of the global stock of legal rights and obligations currently in existence was crafted, negotiated or otherwise enacted by individuals, companies and governments without any knowledge or suspicion that this situation would thus develop.